zutobg/Crowdsale/README.md

 Aftewards tokens will be minted to:
 * Team Fund (20% of total supply)
 Vesting: 1 year cliff, 3 year total.
 * Community & Audit Training Fund (5% of total supply)
 * Economics Reserve (10% of total supply)
 * Airdrops (0.5% of total supply)

 ps.
 These percentages are subject to change.

-Whale protection:  Combination of: Maximum participation limit, KYC’d addresses.
+__Whale protection:__  Combination of maximum participation limit and KYC’d addresses.

-Edge Cases
-Last transaction for either of the sales should get refunded whatever it sent over.
+__Edge Cases:__ Last transaction for either of the sales should get refunded whatever it sent over.

-#### Intended Behavior
+## Intended Behavior

 The sale is based on the Open Zeppelin framework, with a few additions, the biggest one being stages, because there will be multiple phases.

-1) Sale is deployed with SETUP.
+1) Sale is deployed with `SETUP`.
-2) After configuration the sale move to READY
+2) After configuration the sale move to `READY`.
-3) When the start date arrives the sale should go to PRESALE(either by calling `updateStage` or making a purchase), since it's resolved in `timedTransition`
+3) When the start date arrives the sale should go to `PRESALE`(either by calling `updateStage` or making a purchase), since it's resolved in `timedTransition`
-3) The PRESALE stage ends when either the cap is reached or the endTime arrives.
+3) The `PRESALE` stage ends when either the cap is reached or the endTime arrives.
   3.a) If the cap is reached the stage will move during the last transaction in the `_postValidatePurchase` 3.b) If the time is reached, the transition must happen in `updateStage`, since making a purchase will revert the stage.
   3.c) If the sale enter the state where the cap haven't been reached but the remaining amount is less than the minimum purchase, the transition should happen in `updateStage`;
-4) the BREAK stage should last 10 days(counting from the finalization).
+4) the `BREAK` stage should last 10 days(counting from the finalization).
-5) The PUBLICSALE should start when the time arrives, either by calling `updateStage` or making a purchase.
+5) The `PUBLICSALE` should start when the time arrives, either by calling `updateStage` or making a purchase.
-6) The PUBLICSALE stage ends when either the cap is reached or the endTime arrives.
+6) The `PUBLICSALE` stage ends when either the cap is reached or the endTime arrives.
   3.a) If the cap is reached the stage will move during the last transaction in the `_postValidatePurchase` 3.b) If the time is reached, the transition must happen in `updateStage`, since making a purchase will revert the stage.
   3.c) If the sale enter the state where the cap haven't been reached but the remaining amount is less than the minimum purchase, the transition should happen in `updateStage`;